ahmadazizi/redis_timeseries_manager/README.md

     '1d': {'retention_secs': 60*60*24*365, 'ignore_rules': True},
 }
 ```
-In the above example, the `1d` timeframe is isolated and no compaction rule will be applied on that.
+In the above example, the `1d` timeframe is isolated and no compaction rule will have interaction with that.
 Data can be inserted into this timeframe using `add(c1=..., timeframe='1d')`
 One usage may be in the case that you want to keep track and maintain the minute data but have a separate data source for daily data.
 Keep in mind that you should never write data directly into the timeframes that the result of compaction rules are written.
-In the above example, the `1m`(default) and `1d` timeframes are directly writable.
+In the above example, the `1m`(default) and `1d` timeframes are safe to write directly.